LoveStoned

 "LoveStoned" (also known as "LoveStoned/I Think She Knows") is a song by American singer-songwriter Justin Timberlake from his second studio album, FutureSex/LoveSounds (2006).
 It was released on June 29, 2007.
 It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Nate "Danja" Hills.
-In contrast to the album's theme about sexual innuendos with themes of love, "LoveStoned" contains sexually suggestive lyrics.
-Musically "LoveStoned" is an upbeat dance song, contrasting with the interlude of "I Think She Knows" which has a more slow, quiet, guitar-driven sound.
+Unlike the rest of the album, which focuses on themes of sexual innuendos, "LoveStoned" contains sexually suggestive lyrics.
+Musically, "LoveStoned" is an upbeat dance song, contrasting with the interlude of "I Think She Knows," which has a slower, quieter, guitar-driven sound.
 The song won the Grammy Award for Best Dance Recording at the 2008 ceremony.
-The official remix by Justice, Tiësto and Kaskade was released later.
+The official remixes by Justice, Tiësto and Kaskade was released later.

 Background and release

-"LoveStoned" was recorded at the Thomas Crown Studios, located in Virginia Beach, Virginia (pictured).
+In November 2002, Justin Timberlake released his debut solo album, Justified, which was a commercial success and received generally positive reviews from music critics.
+The album spawned four singles, including the US top-five singles "Rock Your Body" and "Cry Me a River".
+After its release, Timberlake thought he "lost his voice" in the sense that he did not like what he was doing.
+He felt "burnt-out" after Justified and he took a break from the music industry to become a film actor.
+His first role during this time was a journalist in the thriller Edison Force (2006).
+He also appeared in the 2006 films Alpha Dog, Black Snake Moan, and Southland Tales, and voiced Prince Artie Pendragon in the animated film Shrek the Third (2007).

-After the release of his debut solo album Justified in 2002, Timberlake thought he "lost his voice" in the sense that he did not like what he was doing.
-He felt "burnt out" after Justified; this partly changed his career's direction, wherein he took a break from the music industry and instead appeared in films.
-When he felt inspired to compose songs again, he did not choose to reunite with his former band NSYNC, although he considered doing it after his first record.
-Instead, he went to former Justified collaborator Timbaland's studio in Virginia Beach, Virginia to begin sessions for his second album.
-However, not one of them had an idea of what the album would be–no plan for it and even a title.
+When Timberlake felt inspired to compose songs again, he chose not to reunite with his former band NSYNC, though considered it after his first record.
+Timberlake went to Justified collaborator Timbaland's new Thomas Crown Studios in Virginia Beach, Virginia, to begin sessions for his second album.
+Neither Timberlake nor Timbaland had any idea of what the album would be; there was no plan or title for it.
 "LoveStoned / I Think She Knows" was written by Justin Timberlake, Timbaland, and Nate "Danja" Hills as a sexual love song.
 In an interview with MTV News, while promoting his second album, FutureSex/LoveSounds, Timberlake revealed that the first half of the album generally focuses on sex.
 "LoveStoned" contains sexually suggestive lyrics, with the line, "She's going home with me tonight".
 "LoveStoned" was originally scheduled to be released to mainstream radio in the United States in April 2007.